 A commitment to mentoring

-The Hertz Fellowship provides structured mentorship to help Hertz Fellows achieve success in graduate school and beyond.
-Every Hertz Fellow is assigned a mentor (senior fellowship interviewer) who they meet with annually throughout their doctoral training.
+During the first year or the fellowship, each Hertz Fellow is assigned a mentor (senior fellowship interviewer) who they meet with annually throughout their doctoral training.
 These meetings provide the opportunity to share short and long-term career goals, solicit career advice and gather feedback to help navigate graduate school.
 Having an established mentor outside the primary research has proved to be an impactful component of the fellowship.

 “Hertz Fellows have been a valuable resource for me.
 There is expertise on almost any subject, and it’s been useful to know people to contact for help with research questions.”